MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-onhand-mobile-app.md

 ### Is there multi-language support?

 Yes, the Inventory On-hand mobile app is available in all the same languages as Supply Chain Management.
-The language will be set according to your mobile device settings.
+The language is set according to your mobile device settings.